redhat-best-practices-for-k8s/test-network-function/CATALOG.md

 Property|Description
 ---|---
 Version|v1.0.0
 Description|http://test-network-function.com/testcases/operator/install-status Ensures that CNF Operators abide by best practices.
 The following is tested: 1.
 The Operator CSV reports "Installed" status.
-2. The Operator is not installed with privileged rights.
+2. The operator is not installed with privileged rights.
 Test passes if clusterPermissions is not present in the CSV manifest or is present  with no resourceNames under its rules.
 Result Type|normative
 Suggested Remediation|Ensure that your Operator abides by the Operator Best Practices mentioned in the description.
 ### http://test-network-function.com/testcases/platform-alteration/base-image